Myriad-Dreamin/tinymist/crates/tinymist-query/src/fixtures/completion/show2.typ

-/// contains: raw, read, raw.with, raw.where, read.with, read.where, replacement, regex selector
+/// contains: raw, read, raw.with, raw.where, read.with, read.where, replacement, regex selector, red
 #show /* range 0..1 */